cringeyburger/Art-View/README.md

 b) Clicking the navigation buttons updates the currentIndex state accordingly, allowing users to view the previous and next images.
 Clicking the back button (top-left) exits the full-screen mode.

-***This project was made by a complete beginner who just started web development so if you encounter any issues, I'm sorry in advance :)***
+***This project was made by a complete beginner who just started web development so if you encounter any issue, I'm sorry in advance :)***